ansh852-cmyk/ansh852-cmyk/README.md

 # 👨‍💻 About me

-I am a backend developer passionate about building systems that are scalable, maintainable, and elegant.
+I am a backend developer passionate about building applications using modern practices.

-My interests span **Backend Engineering**, **Distributed System**, **REST API Design**, **Artificial Intelligence**, and **Software Architecture**.
-I enjoy transforming complex business requirements into reliable products that deliver real value.
+I enjoy building web applications using Java and Spring Boot, and I am interested in integrating Artificial Intelligence with modern software solutions.
+Through academic projects, internships, and continuous learning, I strive to write clean, maintainable code and grow as a software engineer.

 ## 🔗 Connect with me